ambaker1/OpenSeesNotepadPlusPlus/README.md

 	</parser>

 ## Autocompletion for Tcl and OpenSees functions
-  To have autocompletion of OpenSees functions as well as tooltips with all the arguments,
+  *Autocompletion of OpenSees and Tcl functions with function argument tooltips.*